mieko/sr-captcha/index.md

 end
 ```

+But how do I fix "weird" candidate solutions, and words that didn't appear in
+the dictionary?

-The initial plan was to start looking at use the neural network's "runner up"
+My first thought was to look into the network's "runner up" candidates.
+But
-answers, but something else proved far more effective.
+a different approach proved far more effective.

 Here's an interesting table:
 ```ruby